... The Microsoft® .NET Framework is the infrastructure for the overall .NET Platform. The common language runtime

 applications.

-data stored in diverse data stores.
-The interfaces support the amount of database
+stored in diverse data stores.
+The interfaces support the amount of database management

-management system (DBMS) functionality appropriate to the data store, enabling the
+system (DBMS) functionality appropriate to the data store, enabling the data store to

-data in diverse DBMSs through a single interface.
-Furthermore, applications are
+in diverse DBMSs through a single interface.
+Furthermore, applications are independent

-independent of any DBMS from which they access data.
-Users can add a driver, which
+of any DBMS from which they access data.
+Users can add a driver, which provides an

 Download and Installation: